Horbenkodev/hugo-blog/content/posts/edtech-startups-to-invest-or-not-to-invest/index.md

 By providing a platform that combines the best of both worlds, learners can acquire the necessary skills while also supporting the creators of the materials.
 This approach can help to bridge the gap between free and paid educational resources, enabling more people to access quality education at an affordable cost.
 Ultimately, such a solution benefits everyone involved, from learners seeking to upskill to educators and developers looking to be compensated for their efforts.

 ## Types of edtech ideas to invest

 These have been around for a while already and remain valid to the present day.

 ### K12 education app

 K12 software stands for school management systems for primary and secondary education institutions.
 Some allow for finding and enrolling in schools while others provide educational materials and videos created in accordance with the curriculum.

 ### Exam simulator

 <a href="https://anadea.info/projects/ham-nat-coach" target="_blank">Software for test preparation</a> is designed to simplify the process of admission to various universities.
 Each country has their own rules of admission and specifics of the educational system so the scope of ideas is almost limitless.
 Future designers, doctors, engineers, and others will appreciate the opportunity to test their knowledge in an environment as close as possible to a real exam in the comfort of home.

 ### MOOCs

 Massive open online course (MOOC) systems like Coursera and Udemy are aggregators of all kinds of courses run by various universities and tutors.
 Anyone with access to the system can purchase a course and learn any skill they like as well as share this experience with other users.

 ### Language learning app

 One can hardly learn a language from the ground up with an app alone but still, language learning apps are an excellent support for the basic language classes.
 Duolingo with its reward and achievement system motivates users to proceed and Tandem allows to find natives of the language learned for live practice.
 It is up to you whether your <a href="https://anadea.info/projects/stav-online" target="_blank">language learning app</a> will be designed for self-education or at institutions as assistant to teachers.

 ### eLearning app with gamification elements

-In addition to an exciting learning process, people want to see results of their hard work instantly as well as be rewarded for it. <a href="https://anadea.info/blog/gamification-in-business" target="_blank">Gamification</a> is a technique aimed at satisfying these desires and works equally well for kids and adults.
+In addition to an exciting learning process, people want to see results of their hard work instantly as well as be rewarded for it.
+Gamification is a technique aimed at satisfying these desires and works equally well for kids and adults.
 For a business, gamification provides a higher user retention, so consider incorporating gamification elements into your app.

 ### Learning management system (LMS)

 Systems crafted for educational establishments help their workers administrate, keep records, and automate routine tasks, as well as collect analytics and share it across workers.

 The LMS market size worldwide was valued at $12.8 million in 2020 and is <a href="https://www.alliedmarketresearch.com/learning-management-systems-market" target="_blank" rel="nofollow">expected</a> to reach $81.2 million by 2030, growing at a CAGR of 20.5%.